-Sinn Féin joined talks in 1997 and some parties boycotted it, which was a recurring theme.
+The key personalities involved, John Major etc., but also Tony Blair, Gerry Adams, Martin McGuinness, Bertie Ahern, who came forward for their constituencies; John Hume from the SDLP, who became the Nobel Prize winner with David Trimble.
+Sinn Féin joined talks in 1997, some parties boycotted it, which was a reoccurring thing.
 A key part was establishing the Mitchell principles, the terms to participate.
 It required rejecting political violence.
 Mitchell chaired the talks as an independent, honest broker with key skills.
 At the time, the Northern Ireland problem seemed one of the most intractable disputes.
-Some said it was a civil war.
+Some say it was a civil war.